 - Poison Information Centre: 16662 - Swallowed toxic substance: when the victim has swallowed corrosive substance, e.g. strong acid or alkaline, the victim should drink plenty of water to dilute the toxic substance (the amount should be at least 240 ml for an adult).
 It is not allowed to neutralise the corrosive substance with chemicals.
-It is prohibited to induce vomitting because vomitting with toxic agent could damage other tissuses. - Toxic substance on the skin: rinse the skin with running cool water for at least 15 minutes.
-Doctor should be called immediately in case of severe pain, burn wounds or inflammation.
+It is prohibited to induce vomitting because vomitting with toxic agent could damage other tissuses. - Toxic substance on the skin: rinse the skin with cool running water for at least 15 minutes.
+Doctor should be called immeditately in case of severe pain, burn wounds or inflammation.

-- Toxic substance on the skin: rinse the skin with cool running water for at least 15 minutes.
-Doctor should be called immeditately in case of severe pain, burn wounds or inflammation. - Inhaled toxic substance: take the victim to the open air.
+• Inhaled toxic substance: take the victim to the open air.
 Avoid inhaling the substance yourself.
 The doctor should be called immediately when the complaints from the victim are not decreased, severe cough, shortness of breath or other symptoms have emerged.
 Rescuer should not enter the room with the lack of oxygen without special oxygen mask.